 For the price, the Brush Set is hard to recommend.

 Sublime’s Classic Nylon Climbing Brush is acceptable, but not as effective as the boar’s hair brushes.

 The Classic brush resembles the Premium in every way except the fiber, so the difference in rating is entirely down to performance on the holds, where nylon brushes can’t keep up.

-This isn’t a bad climbing brush, but at $9.99, it’s neither the cheapest nor the best in our test.
+This isn’t a bad climbing brush, but it’s neither the cheapest nor the best in our test.